-So, this approaches that we have been discussing, now can be combined to find out the velocity relations for more complicated chains.
-So, here I have this example of an excavator you can see here that this if you focus on this part of the mechanism it is again to this kinetic chain; where the input is the prismatic actuator.
-And the output is the angular motion of the bin.
-So, you we have here you have here this 3R1P chain of type II and if you look at this mechanism this is a 4R chain.
-So, a 3R1P chain type II is driving a 4R chain.
+So, this approaches that we have been discussing.
+Now, can be combined to find out the velocity relations for more complicated chains.
+So, here I have this example of an excavator you can see, here that this if you focus on this part of the mechanism, it is akin to this kinematic chain.
+Where, the input is the prismatic actuator and output is the angular motion of the bin.
+So, you we have here you have here, this chain of type 2 and if you look at this mechanism this is a 4 R chain.
+So, a chain type 2 is driving a 4 R chain.

 So, I will just briefly give you the idea of how we can analyze such mechanisms.
-Here the ground hinge of the 3R1P chain is this ground link.
-So, this is the line of frame this was our theta 2 for the 3R1P chain.
-Now given the input in terms of s dot I can find out theta 2 dot, that we have seen.
-I can relate s dot with theta 2 dot.
-For this 3R1P chain of type 2 so this we have derived.
-So, I have this relation theta 2 dot is equal to let me call it J 1 s dot this we have derived this is for the 3R1P chain.
+Here, the ground hinge of the chain is this the ground link.

+So, this is the line of frame, this was our theta 2 for the chain.
+Now, given the input in terms of S dot I can find out theta 2 dot.
+That we have seen I can relate S dot with theta 2 dot.
+For this chain of type 2 so, this we have derived.
+So, I have this relation theta 2 dot is equal to let me call it J1S dot.
+This we have derived this is for the chain now, this same theta 2 also acts as the input for the 4 R chain.
+The same theta 2 dot is the input to the 4 R chain.
+The only difference is the line of frame of this 4R chain is different.
+So, for the 4 R chain the line of frame is different, but theta 2 dot remains the same and the definition of theta 2 for the 4 R chain is also somewhat different.

-Now this same theta 2 also acts as the input for the 4 R chain.
-The same theta 2 dot is the input to the 4 R chain the only difference is the line of frame of this 4 R chain is different.
-So, for the 4 R chain the line of frame is different, but theta 2 dot remains the same and the definition of theta 2 for our chain is also somewhat different let me show you.
-So, this is the angle theta 2 let me call it theta 2 prime let me call it theta 2 prime this theta 2 prime is the angle input angle for the 4 R chain.
+let me show you so, this this is the angle theta 2 let me call it theta 2 prime.
+Let me call it theta 2 prime this theta 2 prime is the angle input angle for the 4 R chain.
 So, the input is theta 2 prime and the output is theta and of course, theta dot.

-Now theta 2 prime dot is nothing, but theta 2 dot.
-As you can see theta 2 prime dot because the line of frame of the four R chain is a fixed line is a fixed reference line.
+Now theta 2 prime dot is nothing, but theta 2 dot as you can see theta 2 prime dot because the line of frame of the 4 R chain is a fixed line is a fixed reference line.
 So, therefore, theta 2 prime dot is also equal to theta 2 dot.

-Now given theta 2 dot prime finding out theta dot is the velocity relation for the 4 R chain.
+Now, given theta 2 dot prime finding out theta dot is the velocity relation for the 4 R chain.
 So, that we already know.
-So, theta dot is equals to J 2 which is for the 4 R chain times theta 2 prime dot so this is for the 4 R chain.
-And that is also therefore, equal to J 2 theta 2 dot and theta 2 dot we have already found in terms of s dot.

-Therefore, theta dot which is the velocity of the output link.
+So, theta dot is equals to J2 which is for the 4R chain times theta 2 prime dot.
+So, this is for the 4 R chain and that is also therefore, equal to J2 theta 2 dot and theta 2 dot we have already found in terms of S dot therefore, theta dot which is the velocity of the output link.
 So, this is our output which is the bin actually of the excavator.

-So, theta dot therefore, becomes J 2 J 1 into s dot.
+So, theta dot therefore, becomes J2 J1 into S dot.
 So, we have related the angular speed of the bin with the expansion rate of the prismatic actuator.
-Only thing to remember here is that this J 2 is a function of theta 2 and theta 2 prime.
-So, J 2 will be a function of theta 2 prime and theta.
-And J 1 will be a function of theta 2 and s.
-So, this is the additional thing that has to be remembered.
-You have to derive this which we have derived.
+Only thing to remember here, is that this J2 is a function of theta 2 and theta 2 prime.
+So, J2 will be a function of theta 2 prime and theta and J1 will be a function of theta 2 and S. So, this is the additional thing that has to be remembered you have to derive this which we have derived.